sasilver75/admire-pipeline/README.md

 ### Notes

 Hi Sicong.
 Teh only file in here that really needs to be looked at is code/run.py, which contains the pipeline code itself (and links out to code/utils.py).
 Let me know if you have any troubles running code, if you choose to.

+Note: the other part of this project's code submission is the VLM finetuning here: [https://github.com/sasilver75/admire-pipeline](https://github.com/sasilver75/admire-finetuning-v2/blob/main/README.md)